-Speaker 1 Evaluator: join me at the lectern to provide your evaluation.
+Speaker 1 Evaluator: oin me at the lectern to provide your eval luation

 Speaker 2 Evaluator: join me at the lectern to provide your evaluation.
 Speaker 3 Evaluator (if needed): join me at the lectern to provide your evaluation.
 Table Topics Evaluator: join me at the lectern to provide your evaluation.

-NOTE: the GE must stay near the front of the room so when the evaluators are finish can take over the lectern.
-The lectern should always have someone standing at it.

-GENERAL EVALUATOR FORM

-EVALUATE EVALUATORS

-GE: The next part of my role is to evaluate the evaluators.

-I'd like to start by thanking each of you for your considerate feedback to the speakers.
-It's with your help that we all grow and stretch into new dimensions.

-(Points for the GE to consider in Evaluating Evaluators)

-- Did they evaluate according to the purpose and objectives of the speech?

-- Were there any constructive comments?

-- Did they keep to time?

-- Was the evaluation firm fair and friendly?

-Supportive evaluations are done in the "sandwich method" positive feedback, points on things they person can do better... end on a positive note.

-Good Comment:

-Constructive Comment:

-Good Comment:

-Evaluation: Speaker Two Evaluator: Good Comment:

-Constructive Comment:

-Good Comment:

-Evaluation: Speaker Three Evaluator (if needed): Good Comment:

-Constructive Comment:

-Good Comment:

-Evaluation: Table Topics Evaluator:

-Good Comment:

-Constructive Comment:

-Good Comment:

-S II P P 0 R T 7 r F, A 1 Л 'S F ?
-F. P 0)] R 7 75 7

-SOTT ON TERMINISTED ON TO
+NOTE: the GE must stay near the The lectern should always have so e front of the room so when the evaluators are finish can take over the lectern meone standing at it.
+GENERAL EVALUATOR FORM EVALUATE EVALUATORS S GE: The next part of my role is to I'd like to start by thanking each o all grow and stretch into new dime f you for your considerate feedback to the speakers.
+It's with your help that w Were there any construction of they keep to time?
+Was the evaluation firm ording to the purpose and objectives of the speech? uctive comments? m fair and friendly? the "sandwich method" positive feedback, points on things they person can Evaluation: Speaker One Evalua Good Comment: ntor: Constructive Comment: Good Comment: Evaluation: Speaker Two Evalua Good Comment: ntor: Constructive Comment: Good Comment: Evaluation: Speaker Three Eval Good Comment: uator (if needed): Constructive Comment: Good Comment:

-GE: I'd now like to call on the support team for their reports.
+Evaluation: Table Topics Evaluator: Good Comment: Constructive Comment: Good Comment: SUPPORT TEAM'S REPORTS GE: I'd now like to call on the support team for their reports.
 Listener's Report: could you test us on our listening today?
 Timer's Report: could you tell us how we did on time today?
 Grammarian's Report: could you tell us how we did on grammar today?
 GE: Thank you to our support team today!
 Great work!
 NOTE: If time allows provide feedback to support team on things they did well and improve on.

-OVERALL MEETING COMMENT

-GE: I'd like to close this portion of my role with some overall thoughts on the meeting
+OVERALL MEETING COMMENT GE: I'd like to close this portion of my role with some overall thoughts on the meeting MEETING PREPARATION [Was the room set up before starting time?
+[Did the meeting start on time?
+CONTROL OF THE MEETING BY THE TOASTMASTER Did the meeting run smoothly?
+Did it run to time?

-MEETING PREPARATION

-Was the room set up before starting time?

-Did the meeting start on time?

-CONTROL OF THE MEETING BY THE TOASTMASTER

-Did the meeting run smoothly?

-• Did it run to time?

 OTHER OVERALL COMMENTS AND FEEDBACK: